sait-wbdv/winter-2024/src/lib/content/posts/initial-software-setup.md

 <h2>Code Editor: VS Code</h2>

 Most of your time in this program will be spent in your code editor.

+Code editors or IDEs(Integrated Developer Environments) come with features like syntax highlighting, code completion, and extensions that enhance the development workflow.

-If you haven't installed one yet, VS Code is the current industry favourite:
+If you haven't installed one yet, VS Code is the current industry favourite.

 - [Install VS Code](https://code.visualstudio.com/download)

-If you've been using one you like, stick with it!
+If you've been using one you like, you can stick with it!
 Your instructors will be using VS Code.

 ### Configuration
 In the User Settings, make the following changes:
 - Set `Editor: Tab Size` to `2`
 - Set `Editor: Word Wrap` to `on`

+For more settings options, check out this link https://code.visualstudio.com/docs/getstarted/settings

 ### Recommended Extensions
 The following VS Code extensions will make you look cool in front of nerds: